 Above - our representatives on the School Council

 *Please scroll down for more photos*

-Welcome to the 2018 Autumn Term!
+Welcome to the 2020 Spring Term!

 Monday - P.E.
 Please ensure your child has the correct kit.
 In fine weather we may go outside for this session, so trainers are advisable too.

 Friday - Games - Please ensure your child has the correct kit along with suitable trainers.
 We are extremely lucky this half term, we will be having a tennis coach to teach our lessons.

 Homework - will be set related to classwork from the week or a longer project related to the cross-curricular topic.This homework needs to handed in the following Thursday unless a longer project.
 Spellings will also be given on a Friday and checked on a Friday, on a weekly basis.